tytydraco/yessleep/out/I_went_on_a_vacation_to_an_island_with_my_friends_Only_two_of_us_survived_it_.md

 -Beaver offered it.

 -Beaver?!
-Were you out of your fucking mind?
+Were you out of your fucking mind?!
 Beaver offers something and you accept it?

 -Hold your horses, please.
-I know he hates, us but honestly, I don’t think you would’ve refused it either.
+I know he hates us, but honestly, I don’t think you would’ve refused it either.
 Like would you thought that he hates us so much that he wants us dead, or I don’t know maybe just wants us to sleep in shitty tents for a week while being eaten alive by mosquitoes.

 -Yeah, you’re probably right.
-I’m worry.
+I’m sorry.

 -Hmmpf.